argonne-lcf/ALCF_Hands_on_HPC_Workshop/04_Simulation_ML/ThetaGPU/README.md

 # Description

-This branch has code/documentation relevant to running this application on ThetaGPU using optimized datascience machine learning libraries.
-For generic information about this code please visit the Readme.MD of the master branch.

 These are the steps to execute this code on ThetaGPU (interactively):
 1. Login to a ThetaGPU head node
 ```